vsnchips/physicalsyntaxeditor/README.md

 In this way, arguments to operations can be constructed and returned to the waiting operation in an ad-hoc manner, and nodes can be navigated to and returned as arguments without having to start a new sequence of keystrokes, and focused objects can be returned as arguments to waiting operations without having to complete incomplete operations opened upon them.

+### The Focus
+The 'focus' is whichever node the cursor is visiting when there are no keys down, and the interface is at rest.

 ### Chorded gestures
-A chorded gesture event is invoked when a combination of keys are being held down.
+A chorded gesture event is invoked when a combination of keys and/or buttons are being held down.
 It leads to execution of the operation expressed by the keys involved in the chord.

 ### Operation Expression Stack
 When downward keystrokes do not complete chorded gestures, releasing the first key pushes entries to the expression stack in the form of a call to a function with incomplete arguments.